 Since the factors that can determine a trade’s fair value aren’t entirely reliant on its past or even current performance, fundamental analysis can help give a clearer picture of what will happen to a country’s currency in the near future.

 On outperforming competition

-Finally, fundamental analysis plays a crucial role in establishing how likely a country or its currency will outperform its neighboring countries.
-Competition is one of the most significant factors that drive buying and selling during forex trading sessions.
-The factors that make forex trading more competitive than others aren’t something you can quickly suss out from its overall financial performance.
+Finally, fundamental analysis plays a crucial role in establishing how likely a country or its currency will outperform its neighbouring countries.
+Competition is one of the most significant factors that drive buying and selling during Forex trading sessions.
+The factors that make Forex trading more competitive than others aren’t something you can quickly suss out from its overall financial performance.

 When should you avoid fundamental analysis?